Long-range crossed Andreev reflection in topological insulator nanowires proximitized by a superconductor

 {\bf Measurements:} The devices were measured in an Oxford Instruments Trtion 300 dilution refrigerator equiped with a 6-1-1-T superconducting vector magnet.
 Standard low-frequency lock-in technique with dc bias was used to measure the differential conductance (see supplement for details).

-{\bf Theory:} Simulations were done using the Python package KWANT~\cite{KWANT} for a one-dimensional nanowire with a single subband and different chemical potential between S' or N' and N regions (see supplement for details).
+{\bf Theory:} Simulations were done using the Python package KWANT~\cite{KWANT} for a one-dimensional nanowire with a single subband and different chemical potential between S' or N' and N regions (see supplement for details). \YA{Note that the surface-state wavefunction of the TINW decays almost completely in $\sim$3 nm,\cite{Legg2022} so it form the shape of a rectangular tube; the analysis in Ref. \citenum{Legg2022} suggests that its thickness is not strongly modified by the contact with Nb or gating.}

 \end{flushleft}